 Avani Borton (2025)

-As an undergraduate RA in the lab Avani conducted research on developmental language speech disorder using NIH All of Us data, which she presented at the 2025 Annual Psychology Students' Research Conference at the UH at Mānoa.
+As an undergraduate RA in the lab Avani conducted research on developmental language speech disorder using NIH All of Us data, which she presented at the 2025 Annual Psychology Students' Research Conference at UH Mānoa.
 In recognition of her contributions, Avani received the Spring 2025 Undergraduate Award for Research Excellence.
 As her next step, Avani plans to pursue graduate school training and become a licensed speech-language pathologist.

 Janelle Papin-Wong, MHSA (2024 - 25)